Variety of power sums and divisors in the moduli space of cubic fourfolds: Local structure of for a cubic fourfold apolar to a Veronese surface

-is nonzero since this implies as before that the linear equations in (\ref{eqtanspaceKK}) are linearly independent.
-We argue as follows: The map is $H^0(\mathcal{O}_Z)$-linear.
+is the zero map.
+But the map is $H^0(\mathcal{O}_Z)$-linear.
 So if its image is contained in $H_f/I_Z(3)$, it provides a sub-$H^0(\mathcal{O}_Z)$-module of $H^0(\mathcal{O}_Z(3))$ which is the ideal of a subscheme of $Z$ apolar to $f$.
-By Proposition \ref{lefiniteveronese}, (i), this implies that this ideal is equal to $0$, that is, the map (\ref{eqdu}) is $0$.
-In conclusion, if $\mathcal{V}SP_{V-ap}$ is not smooth at $([Z],f)$, then $Z$ is contained in the singular locus of $h$, hence in $\Sigma$.
-In other words, $[Z]$ belongs to $S_f$.
+By Proposition \ref{exampleveronese}, (i), this implies that this ideal is equal to $0$, that is, the map (\ref{eqdu}) is $0$.